NCTraCSIDSci/n3c-longcovid/README.md

 ## Introduction

-This is reproducible code for our paper, [Identifying who has long COVID in the USA: a machine learning approach using N3C data](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00048-6/fulltext), which uses data from the National COVID Cohort Collaborative’s (N3C) EHR repository to identify potential long-COVID patients.
-If you use this code, please cite:
+This repository contains reproducible code for our paper, [Identifying who has long COVID in the USA: a machine learning approach using N3C data](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00048-6/fulltext), which uses data from the National COVID Cohort Collaborative’s (N3C) EHR repository to identify potential long-COVID patients.
+If you use this code in your work, please cite:

     Pfaff ER, Girvin AT, Bennett TD, et al. Identifying who has long COVID in the USA: a machine learning approach using N3C data.
 Lancet Digital Health.
 4(7),E532-E541. doi:10.1016/S2589-7500(22)00048-6